yuvaranishanthi/Linear_Regression/README.md

-# 🏠 House Price Prediction – Linear Regression
+#House Price Prediction – Linear Regression

 This project is a **Flask-based web application** that predicts house prices based on features such as square footage, number of bedrooms, and bathrooms.
 It uses a **Linear Regression model** trained on the `House_sale_prediction.csv` dataset.